 Training, qualifications & experience

 - I have a CPCAB Diploma in Therapeutic Counselling

 - I am a registered member of the BACP and abide by their Ethical Framework

 - Eating disorders

 - Pregnancy and birth

 I charge £40 per hour session.

-You can contact me via email or text.
-We can then arrange to talk at a mutually convenient time to have a brief chat about what you are looking for from counselling and to arrange a first appointment if you wish.
+You can contact me via email or text and we can arrange a first appointment if you wish.

 Research has shown that the strength of the working relationship between client and counsellor is more important than the type of therapy chosen.
 The first session gives you the opportunity to talk about your reasons for coming to counselling and to ask me any questions you may have.
 It allows us both to get a feel for whether we will be able to work well together and if I am the best person to support you.
 I will ask you to compete an assessment questionnaire (CORE form) which is used widely in the NHS, to assist in this process.